 Ernest Victor BIOVOIS (1886–1916)

-Ernest Victor Biovois, known as Victor, was born in Staines, Middlesex in 1886, the son of Victor Celestin Biovois (born in Oxford in 1862, registered Headington district third quarter) and Emma Bustin (born in Hythe Bridge Street, Oxford on 7 August 1858).
+Ernest Victor Biovois, known as Victor, was born in Staines, Middlesex on 14 October 1886.
+He was the son of Victor Celestin Biovois (born in Oxford in 1862) and Emma Bustin (born at Hythe Bridge Street, Oxford on 7 August 1858).

-His parents were both living at Fisher Row when they were married on 22 April 1883 at St Thomas’s Church in Oxford.
-They had had four children:
+His parents were married on 22 April 1883 at St Thomas’s Church in Oxford, and they had had four children:

-- Hannah Theresa Biovois (known as Hannah, born at Guildford Street, Staines, Middlesex in 1884, registered second quarter)
+- (Hannah) Theresa Biovois (born at Guildford Street, Staines, Middlesex on 28 April 1884)

 - (Ernest) Victor Biovois (born at Guildford Street, Staines, Middlesex on 14 October 1886)

-- Percy John Celestin Biovois (born at Guildford Street, Staines, Middlesex on 30 December 1887)
+- Percy John Celestin Biovois (born at Guildford Street, Staines, Middlesex on 30 December 1887 and baptised at St Thomas's Church in Oxford on 16 September 1888)

 - Adèle Constance Fanny Biovois (born at Parrock Cottage, Stroud Road, Staines, Middlesex on 13 January 1890).